imageio/imageio/README.md

 plugin system.
 </p><p>
 The purpose of imageio is to support reading and writing of image data.
-We're not processing images, you should use scikit-image for that.
+We're not processing images, you should use e.g. scikit-image for that.
 Imageio should be easy to install and be lightweight.
-Imageio's plugin system makes it possible to scale the number of supported formats and still keep a low footprint.
+Imageio's plugin system makes it possible to scale the number of supported formats and still keep a small footprint.
 </p><p>
-It is impossible for one person to implement and maintain a wide variety of formats.
-My hope is to form a group of developers, who each maintain one or more plugins.
+It is our hope to form a group of developers, whom each maintain one or more plugins.
 In that way, the burder of each developer is low, and together we can make imageio into a really useful library!
 </p>